DuskNone/DuskNone/README.md

 ### 😎 Heyyo!

-I’m *@DuskNone*.
+I'm DuskNone.
 A 19 year old developer from Canada.
-Most of what I know is self taught,
-editing existing code and recreating projects

-👀 **Interests**
+Learning Python, Javascript and C#

-I have an eye for Games and Music!
+I like games and music.
-I love to make little prototypes and small tracks in my free time

-🌱 **Learning**
-I’m currently learning Python and Javascript.
-Creating websites and applications.

 <!---
 DuskNone/DuskNone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.